 C. Considerations for future use and resale value

-Lastly, you’ll need to consider your future and whether or not this type of addition makes sense from a long-term perspective.
-For example, if you’re not sure that your current property is your “forever home” then it may not be a smart decision to invest into a remodel (think: moving vs. renovations).
-This is because the market can fluctuate and your home’s resale value may not take into account what you’ve put into it (ie. you won’t necessarily make your money back).
-For those who are sure of their home and simply want to make it more suitable for their needs, an addition is perfect.
+Lastly, you’ll need to consider your future and whether this type of addition makes sense in the long term.
+For example, if you’re not sure your current property is your “forever home,” it may not be wise to invest in a remodel (think: moving vs. renovations).
+This is because the market can fluctuate, and your home’s resale value may not account for what you’ve put into it (i.e., you won’t necessarily make your money back).
+For those who are sure of their home and want to make it better suited to their needs, an addition is perfect.

 Types of Home Additions